DavidWells/serverless-workshop/lessons/core-concepts/4-using-env-vars/README.md

     `process.env.[YourEnvKeyName]`

-    Return your environment variable in the `foo` function response
+    Return the environment variable in the `foo` function response

-4. In `handler.js`, access your newly created `bar` environment variable off of `process.env` and return it in the `bar` function response
+4. In `handler.js`, access the newly created scoped `bar` environment variables

-5. After adding your environment variables to serverless.yml and handler.js.
+    `process.env.[YourEnvKeyName]`

+    Return the environment variable in the `bar` function response

-Run `sls deploy` to deploy the service
+5. Now deploy the service

+    Open your terminal and run the following command:

+    ```bash
+    sls deploy
+    ```

+6. Verify the environment variables are set

+    Invoke the functions to verify they are returning the environment values

+    Open your terminal and run the following command:

+    ```bash
+    sls invoke -f foo
+    # then
+    sls invoke -f bar
+    ```

+    You can also verify environment keys are set by logging into the AWS console and opening up the lambda function

 ## Extra credit